Note: To know the maximum number of sending domains you are eligible for, refer to your pricing plan.

 - On the Email Settings page, in the SENDING DOMAINS tab, click the ADD A DOMAIN button.

-Note: If you intend to set up a custom return path for your domain (DMARC alignment), you mustn't use your website domain as your sending domain.
+Ensure the sending domain name doesn’t start with a space or a capital letter.
+The domain name should be unique and should reflect the brand you are promoting to your audience.
+If you intend to set up a custom return path for your domain (DMARC alignment), you mustn't use your website domain as your sending domain.

 - Click ADD.
 The domain is added with the status as Unverified.